 I’ve never been a Lush fan.
 There, I said it.
 I’ve never had the desire to try anything, from them.
 However, things have changed after watching a YouTube video from a fellow oily-sensitive-acne prone skin girl.
 Basically she said that Ultrabland had changed her life and I was like “Dang it, I have to give it a try”.

 There is a Lush store kinda close to where I live (ok, it’s a good 40 minutes away), and I went there just to check it out.
 Whilst trying to find the Ultrabland cleanser, I gotta say it was quite relaxing to have your hands and arms washed by one of their team members.
 A quick 30 seconds massage never hurt anyone, isn’t that right?
-Anyway, I was explaining to her how my face was oily and I was struggling with dryiness from Retin-A and wanted to give the Ultrabland cleanser a try.
+Anyway, I was explaining to her how my face was oily and I was struggling with dryness from Retin-A and wanted to give the Ultrabland cleanser a try.

-She then told me that Ultrabland is quite heavy for oily skin, and she recommended the 9 to 5 cleanser instead.
+She told me that Ultrabland is quite heavy for oily skin, and she recommended the 9 to 5 cleanser instead.
 Since she knows what she was doing, I followed her advice.
 I ended up buying the 9 to 5 cleanser and getting a sample of Ultrabland just… because I was still curious.

 ULTRABLAND – IS IT TOO HEAVY FOR OILY SKIN?